beyaznet/TaliaBee/doc/api.md

 /api/ao/<int:pin>/write?val=<int:val>
 ```

-Write to the analog output. `pin` is the analog output pin number and it's an integer between 1 and 4. `value` is an integer between 1 and 4095.
+Write to the analog output. `pin` is the analog output pin number and it's an integer between 1 and 4. `val` is an integer between 1 and 4095.

 ```bash
 curl "http://127.0.0.1/api/ao/2/write?val=500"